kragabull/Primo-Windows-Installer/README.md

 # Primo-Windows-Installer
-Development of an installer for Primo software for windows
+Development of an installer for Primo software for windows using Inno Setup